MEMBERSHIP IN PROVIDENT FUND

 Where can I access a record of my Member’s Equity and loan transactions?

-You may view these information in the Members Portal.
+You may view these information in the UPPF Portal.
 Simply login using your UP Provident Fund Member’s ID Number and chosen password.

 If you do not know or have forgotten these details, please contact UP Provident Fund and our staff will gladly assist you.